 Caitlin does not provide children's or men's psychotherapy.
-She sees women, couples, and focuses on working with the LGBTQ+ community.
+Caitlin works with women over the age of 16, couples, and focuses on working with the LGBTQ+ community.
 Her specialties include couples counseling, trauma from narcissistic abuse, women's health, and anxiety disorders.
 Accepted insurances include:

 Individual therapy is a process through which clients work one-on-one with the counselor.
 This is done in a safe, caring, and confidential environment to explore your feelings, beliefs, and behaviors.
 In these 45 to 60 minute sessions (depending upon insurance coverage) we will work through challenging or influential memories, identify aspects of life that you would like to change, set personal goals, and work toward desired change.